StaticPtr/Fright-Unity-CSharp-Templates/README.md

 5) Press "Create" to create that file in the folder you have selected

 ## Creating Your Own Templates
-The template builder window will automatically pick up any `.xtemplate` file in the project. `.xtemplate` files are XML files that have a specific structure that the builder window can understand.
+The template builder window will automatically pick up any `.xtemplate` files in the project. `.xtemplate` files are XML files that have a specific structure that the builder window can understand.
 Every template must contain exactly one `template` tag which defines the name of the template, what `.xtemplate` version it is, and an optional sorting priority.
 The sorting priority is used to sort the templates in the template picker, in ascending order.

 ```XML
 <template id="NAME OF YOUR TEMPLATE AS SHOWN TO THE USER" version="1.0.0.0" priority="0">